 \subsection{Actor-Critic Framework}

-Actor Critic (AC) framework \cite{haarnoja2018soft} is an off-policy reinforcement learning algorithm for continuous control tasks, and it is also the fundamental framework for all algorithms mentioned in this work.
+Actor-Critic (AC) framework \cite{konda1999actor} is an off-policy reinforcement learning algorithm for continuous control tasks, and it is also the fundamental framework for all algorithms mentioned in this work.
 In general, AC consists of a critic network for learning the value function $Q_\psi(s_t,a_t)$ and an actor network for learning the policy function $\pi_\varphi(a_t|s_t)$.
-Differ to the value-based methods, SAC optimizes a non-deterministic policy to maximize the expected trajectory return.
+Differ to the value-based methods, AC optimizes a non-deterministic policy to maximize the expected trajectory return.

 Specifically, the critic network optimizes the temporal difference (TD) loss derived from the Bellman optimality equation while training the state action value function $Q_\psi(s_t,a_t)$ with parameter $\psi$ through sampling estimation \cite{mnih2015human}.
 The loss is defined as,

 with,